Great to have you, Rush Limbaugh here, trying to say much more than I have time to say because I've been gone for so long.

 Then we had eight years of Bill Clinton.

-And then we had Republicans that went squeaky me, and then they decided, okay, the media said, okay, Bill Clinton is the greatest man, he's the first black president, but yet we never came the truth that was because of Republicans in the House that controlled Bill Clinton's spending, that we had a balance budget.
+But yet they never told the truth that it was because of Republicans in the House that controlled Bill Clinton's spending, that we had a balanced budget.

 You never hear that from the media.

-None of that was sought back with.
+None of that was fought back with.

-And I think the media has had over a dozen years, and not only the media, but Hollywood, academia, to move the generation that was coming up to say that Republicans are evil, conservatives are evil, there's nothing good about conservatism.
+And I think the media has had over a dozen years, and not only the media, but Hollywood, academia, to mold the generation that was coming up to say that Republicans are evil, conservatives are evil.

 They never articulated.